wp-plugins/nextgen-facebook/readme.txt

 	* Added the custom Social Settings metabox to category and tag editing pages.
 * **Improvements**
 	* Added a link to the Social Image Dimensions settings page in all image dimension warning messages.
+	* Added Facebook / Open Graph and Pinterest Image Dimensions to the custom Social Settings metabox on user and profile pages.
 * **Bugfixes**
 	* Fixed the logic determining if a specific image should be shared with the Pinterest sharing button.
 * **Developers**